You should always be testing. But it is wasted without an audit trail.

 Out Bound Links

 Example of crazing in a glaze

 Crazing in cone 10 reduction celadon glazes, especially on porcelain, is common because they are high in K2O/Na2O.
 However this problem can be solved by increasing the SiO2 and substituting some of the KNaO for lower expansion fluxes like CaO.

 Example of a cone 10 transparent that is crazing badly.
 This is 10% calcium carbonate added to ravenscrag slip.
 10% talc does not craze.

 Cone 6 transparent glaze testing to fit Plainsman M370: Left and right: Perkins Studio Clear.
+The far left one is a very thick application.
 Center: Kittens Clear.
-The far left one is a very thick application.
 The porcelain for all is Plainsman P300.
 Why?
-Because P300 is much more likely to craze the glaze because it has a lower silica content (about 17% and only kaolin whereas M370 has 24% plus 20% ball clay to augment that even more because it contains some silica).
+Because P300 is much more likely to craze the glaze because it has a lower silica content (about 17% and only kaolin whereas M370 has 24% silica plus the free quartz that comes with the 20% ball clay it also contains).
 If a thick layer works on P300 it is a shoe-in to fit M370.
 If it also passes the oven:icewater test.